vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The noble_ācārya_, who longs to attain the primaeval and heavenly abode of _Viṣṇu_, lights up the imperishable lamp of spiritual tradition (sampradaya) in some deserving disciple who has been tested in various and well-known ways and found fit (to receive the light).
 (He lights up this lamp) with true affection (sneha) when the disciple is in a state of mind (daśā) free from unworthy qualities (guṇa) like a well-tested and weil-burnished vessel with oil (sneha) poured into it and with a wick (daśā) made of pure threads (guṇa)[^119] .

+[^119]:
+The words guṇa. sneha and daśā have each two meanings respectively.
+1. good qualities and thread 2. affection and oil; 3. state and wick.

 TO WHOM SHOULD) THE ĀCĀRYA IMPART